Graves' Disease Center

 Poor compliance with medical therapy

-Preoperative preparation treatment with anti-thyroid drug of the patient with Graves' disease is crucial to avoid intraoperative or postoperative complications associated with anesthesia or surgery.
-Patients that were treated with Methimazole &/or Propylthiouracil, preoperatively had a 142-fold decreased rate of intraoperative blood loss.
+Preoperative preparation treatment with anti-thyroid drugs for patients with Graves' disease is crucial to avoid intraoperative or postoperative complications associated with anesthesia or surgery.
+Patients who were treated with Methimazole &/or Propylthiouracil, preoperatively, had a 142-fold decreased rate of intraoperative blood loss.

-Lugol Solution given prior to surgery has shown to decreased thyroid vascularity, and 9.33-fold decreased rate of intraoperative blood loss during thyroidectomy.
-Total thyroidectomy is procedure of choice for surgical treatment of Graves’ disease.
+Lugol Solution given before surgery has shown to decrease thyroid vascularity, and a 9.33-fold decreased rate of intraoperative blood loss during thyroidectomy.
+Total thyroidectomy is the procedure of choice for the surgical treatment of Graves’ disease.

 Graves' Ophthalmopathy

 Graves' disease is an autoimmune, multisystem disorder that affects nearly 14 in 100,000 people.
-Among other diseases, it is known to cause swelling of the thyroid (goiter), increased heart rate (tachycardia), and painful lesions of the skin.
+Among other diseases, it is known to cause swelling of the thyroid (goiter), an increased heart rate (tachycardia), and painful skin lesions.
 Ophthalmopathy is clinically relevant in 50% of Graves' cases, making it the most common non-thyroidal manifestation of the disease.
-This eye condition is caused by an abnormal increase of fat tissue within the orbital cavity, as well as overdevelopment of the eye muscles, resulting in bulging eyes, headaches, pressure sensation, and tearing.
-In extreme cases, the intra-orbital pressure can cause optic neuropathy leading to a loss of vision.
+This eye condition is caused by an abnormal increase in fat tissue within the orbital cavity and overdevelopment of the eye muscles, resulting in bulging eyes, headaches, pressure sensations, and tearing.
+In extreme cases, intra-orbital pressure can cause optic neuropathy, leading to vision loss.
 Patients with this disorder can also suffer the psychological effects of disfigurement.

 Patients presenting with Graves' Ophthalmopathy at our practice undergo a thorough clinical evaluation, including CT, MRI, and ultrasound scans to confirm diagnosis.
 At its early, active stage, the disease can be treated with non-surgical therapies, such as corticosteroids.
 This form of treatment has resulted in a 65% response rate.
 In its more advanced stages, decompression surgery becomes necessary to reverse the effects of this condition.
-The procedure involves removing excess fat from the orbital cavity, as well as expanding the orbital wall to alleviate pressure and congestion in and around the eyes.
+The procedure involves removing excess fat from the orbital cavity and expanding the orbital wall to alleviate pressure and congestion around the eyes.
 This will correct issues such as orbital congestion, pain, eye bulging, and eyelid disfigurement.
 In extreme cases, optic nerve damage, corneal breach, and eye dislocation are prevented.

 Dr. Tushar Patel

-Dr. Patel received his undergraduate degree from Rutgers University, and earned his medical degree from the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School, from which he graduated in the top of his class.
+Dr. Patel received his undergraduate degree from Rutgers University and his medical degree from the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School, where he graduated at the top of his class.

-Dr. Patel then completed training and became board certified in general surgery at Robert Wood Johnson University Hospital, earning the award for academic excellence during his surgical training.
+Dr. Patel then completed training and became board-certified in general surgery at Robert Wood Johnson University Hospital, earning an academic excellence award during his surgical training.
 He completed a one-year fellowship in the National Institutes of Health-funded laboratories in the Department of Surgical Sciences at Robert Wood Johnson Medical School.
 Dr. Patel continued his training in the University of Texas-Health Science Center’s plastic and reconstructive surgery fellowship program at the world-renowned Texas Medical Center in Houston.

-Dr. Patel received additional training in treatment of Graves Ophthalmopathy in 2011 at the Department of Plastic and Reconstructive Surgery,
+Dr. Patel received additional training in the treatment of Graves' Ophthalmopathy in 2011 at the Department of Plastic and Reconstructive Surgery,

 Dreifaltigkeits-Hospital, Wesseling, Germany.
-He also attended course at same place on Endocrine Orbitopathy.
+He also attended a course at the same place on Endocrine Orbitopathy.